abhilash-radhakrishnaru/servicemesh/README.md

 6) deploy kiali using "kubectl rollout status deployment/kiali -n istio-system"<br>
    refer this link for all yaml files => https://github.com/istio/istio/tree/release-1.11/samples/addons
 7) to access kiali use "istioctl dashboard kiali".
 This will lauch kiali in browser
+7) to access jaeger use "istioctl dashboard jaeger".
+This will lauch jaeger in browser

 #Accessing the page
 - get ip address using minikube ip (if its minikube running on virtual box).
 If not, need to get the ip to cluster